composewell/haskell-dev/getting-started.rst

 A: The package ``fusion-plugin-0.2.1`` is specified as a dependency in your cabal file.
-This package is listed in the ``.ghc.environment*`` file. but has not been built. ``-inplace`` means it is a local package and not one downloaded from Hackage.
+This package is listed in the ``.ghc.environment*`` file but has not been built. ``-inplace`` means it is a local package and not one downloaded from Hackage.
 Run ``cabal build fusion-plugin`` to make this error go away.